 Accessible parking was added adjacent to the picnic shelter.
-The layout of the improvements accomplished a minimal addition of impervious surfaces. christopher designed a bioretention facility to account for stormwater management on those srufaces.
+With the layout, improvements were accomplished with a minimal addition of impervious surfaces, for which stormwater management was provided in a bioretention facility.
 As part of the stormwater design, a new pipe outfall was installed to correct an existing drainage and erosion problem along the park trails.